Romanticism Then and Now, with an introduction by THT Editor Michael R. Burch

 I have looked down the saddest city lane.

-If we look at the last line above with a stern eye, we might quibble over the word "saddest."
-What on earth is Frost, such a famously exact poet, doing here?
+If we look at the last line above with a stern critical eye, we might quibble over the word "saddest."
+What on earth is Frost, such a famously exact poet, saying here?
 Is the lane sad, as in human sadness?
-That would be personification, and surely personification is bad.
-All the workshops agree on that; how can we doubt them, since they produce so many great poets?
+That would be personification, and surely personification is bad: all the workshops agree and how can we doubt them, since they produce so many great poets?
 Is the lane sad, as in a state of disrepair?
-Surely, that's it.
-But is the lane, literally, in the saddest state of disrepair of all the city lanes ribboning the globe?
-Did Frost check them all out before penning this line?
-If not, it seems that he's engaging in overstatement, albeit overstatement employed so subtly it seems almost understatement, or an afterthought.
-But wasn't Frost too deliberate, too careful a poet for "saddest" to be an afterthought?
-If the word isn't important, he could easily have found a word less sympathy-inducing.
-Asking a word to carry more sentiment than it can bear within the edifice of a poem makes the poet a sentimentalist, and Frost was no sentimentalist.
-If we read the remainder, and what a remainder it is!, of "Acquainted With the Night," we see that Frost's speaker may be reflecting his considerable inner darkness outward.
-The luminary clock proclaims the time is "neither wrong nor right" because the rising sun does not diminish the speaker's inner darkness, which exists independently of the cycle of day and night.
-His darkness colors everything he sees, and this makes the city lane, at this particular time, the "saddest."
-With "saddest," Frost gives us an early, almost subliminal, clue that the speaker is not "normal," nor is the night, nor the time, nor anything to do with the speaker "normal."
-In fact, the speaker's depression is presented as something alien, outside time, entirely unaffected by even the brightest of the celestial orbs by which men mark time: the sun and the moon (the luminary clock "at an unearthly height" may be the moon, unless Frost is also exaggerating the height of a more plebian clock).
-When we look at the poem as a complete structure, as an edifice, the use of "saddest" seems somehow perfect.
-The lane may well be in a sad state of disrepair.
-It may also be seen through the speaker's eyes with the dark coloration of his own despondency.
-But why did Frost use "saddest" rather than "sad" or "dilapidated?"
-I think it is because he wants the reader to feel the unusualness, the alienness, of the speaker's despair.
-He has simultaneously taken that despair to new heights and to new depths.
-If we assume for a moment that the speaker is Frost himself, which is quite possible in light of what we know about the man's life, is it possible that Frost has engaged in overstatement?
-Has he told us that on this darkest of nights (despite the city lights and the luminary clock or moon), his despair is somehow darker than ours or anyone else's?
-If so, how can he know that, having only the ability to feel his own despair?
-Or, like Shrimp bringing Grunt the very stars, isn't he simply conveying intensified emotion by any means possible?
+Perhaps that's it.
+But is the lane, literally, in the saddest state of disrepair of all the roads be-ribboning the globe?
+Did Frost investigate them all before penning this line?
+If not, it seems he's engaging in overstatement, albeit overstatement employed so subtly it's easy to miss.
+But wasn't Frost too good a poet for "saddest" to be a careless mistake?
+If the word wasn't important, he could easily have found one less sympathy-inducing.
+If we read the remainder (and what a remainder it is!), of "Acquainted With the Night," we can see that Frost's speaker is projecting his considerable inner darkness outward.
+The "luminary clock" at "an unearthly height" (i.e., the moon) proclaims that the time is "neither wrong nor right" because the rising sun does not diminish the speaker's inner darkness, which exists independently of the cycle of day and night.
+His darkness colors everything he sees, and this makes the lane the "saddest" because it's the one he happens to be walking.
+The speaker's depression is presented as something alien, outside time, unaffected by even the celestial orbs by which men mark time: the sun and the moon.
+Why did Frost use "saddest" rather than "sad" or "dilapidated?"
+I believe it's because he wants the reader to feel the unusualness, the alienness, of the speaker's despair.
+He has simultaneously taken that despair to new heights and new depths.
+Frost has subtly engaged in overstatement in order to help readers understand the extent of the speaker's depression.
+Like Shrimp bringing Grunt the very stars, I believe Frost is conveying intensified emotion, simply because he can.

-Let me now move beyond my clumsy attempts to apply a stethoscope to the Romantic (im)pulse, and get on to the poems . . .
+But now let me move beyond my clumsy attempts to apply a stethoscope to the Romantic (im)pulse, and get on to the really good (nay, the wondrous stuff), the poems . . .

 Music, when soft voices die,